Muahamed/tw_app/README.md

 ````

 ### Benchmarking the muzzu_uating environment
-As I am a curious guy and I want to know how well this infrastructure stands up.
-I use Apache Bench to do some simple benchmarking.
+if you have installed Apache Bench to do some simple benchmarking.
 The muzzu_master.sh bench command
-runs ab apache bench, 1000 HTTP requests, 10 at a time.
+runs ab apache bench, 1000 HTTP requests, 10 at a time to check how well our infrastructure standsup.

  `$ ab -n 1000 -c 10 http://localhost/`